geoadmin/doc-guidelines/TERRAFORM.md

 |           |- ENVIRONMENT    # resource pro environment
 ```

 Then it should mirror the hierarchical structure of the infrastructure (see [PP BGDI Infra Architecture](https://ltwiki.adr.admin.ch:8443/display/PB/Runtime+Infrastructure+Stack)).
-Note that each terraform module (project) should be kept small.
+Note that each terraform module should be kept small.

 ## State Management